 With Pokémon Go getting people out of the house and with new 3DS games on the horizon, the Pokémon franchise has had a pretty amazing 20th anniversary.
-However, with anything that achieves such monumental popularity, there are going to be imitators.
+However, with anything that achieves such monumental popularity, there are going to be imitators like this Pokemon ripoff.
 And what better place to find some “homages” than the good old Google Play Store?
 From the slightly strange to the very strange, let’s check out some Android Pokémon ripoffs.

 EvoCreo – Easily the game that most closely follows Pokémon on this list, EvoCreo features some staples of the standard Pokémon games and even some improvements.
 For example, your “Creo” monster will follow you as you walk around, something they haven’t had in Pokémon games in over seven years.
 Additionally, an arrow will tell you where you need to go, similar to the maps in Grand Theft Auto.
 Personally, I’ve been saying for years that Pokémon needed to be more like GTA.